johannes117/context-clipboard/DEPLOY.md

    ```bash
    vsce login contextstudio
    ```
    When prompted, enter your PAT from Azure DevOps.
+(Make sure PAT has Marketplace (publish) scope)

 3. Package the extension (optional, to test):
    ```bash